top of page

 As conditions deteriorate, surfaces require corrective watering, repeated topdressing, and reactive maintenance.
 Performance becomes harder to predict.
 Costs rise.
 Playability narrows to ideal weather windows.
 Traditional drainage treats visible water.
 It does not resolve the soil conditions that cause it.

-GEPS is a subsurface soil remediation and water management system developed by Exlterra.
+GEPS® is a subsurface soil remediation and water management system developed by Exlterra.
 Unlike traditional drainage, it does not evacuate water through pipes or voids.
-Each GEPS unit is a polyethylene section engineered to pull water into the soil using naturally occurring hydrostatic and capillary forces.
+Each GEPS® unit is an environmentally-friendly polyethylene section engineered to pull water into the soil using naturally occurring forces.

 Water is attracted toward the unit, redistributed vertically between soil layers, and released into less saturated zones below.
 Rather than forcing water away, the system restores natural moisture movement through the soil profile, improving infiltration while maintaining structural continuity at the surface.